torpedo-t/rack-dynamic-paths-readme/README.md

 end
 ```

 We want more information about each song though.
-Similarily to GitHub I want to be able to go to a URL like `localhost:9292/songs/Sorry` and get all the information on Sorry.
+Similarily to GitHub, we want to be able to go to a URL like `localhost:9292/songs/Sorry` and get all the information on Sorry.
 We are doing routes like this instead of just plain `GET` params because it's easier to read.
-Remember the path is given to us as a `String`.
-So we could write something like this:
+Remember the path is given to us as a `string`.
+We could therefore write something like this:

 ```ruby